kyma-project/test-infra/prow/cluster/README.md

 The structure of the folder looks as follows:

 ```
   ├── components            # Definitions of Prow components and cluster configuration.
-  └── resources                         # Helm charts used by the Prow cluster.
+  ├── resources             # Helm charts used by the Prow cluster.
+  └── static-files          # Files that will be uploaded to the nginx web server.
 ```